WillChomrak/Solidity-NFT-Minting-Contract/README.md

 # Solidity-NFT-Minting-Contract
 This contract allows you to lazy mint a NFT collection on the Ethereum or Polygon blockchains.

-With a few simple customization you will be able to deply this contract onto one of these networks so people can pay to mint your NFTs.
+With a few simple customization you will be able to deploy this contract onto one of these networks so people can pay to mint your NFTs.

 <h2>CUSTOMIZE</h2>